The weight filtration on real singular homology is motivic: The real realization

 Let us now recall Voevodsky's constructions of the motivic analogs of homology, Borel Moore homology, cohomology and cohomology with compact support.
-We will then show that their respective images through the real realization are the usual version of those (co)homology theories. \begin{constr}(Voevodsky) Let $k$ be a perfect field and let $\Lambda$ be a commutative ring. \begin{enumerate} \item The symmetric monoidal abelian category of \emph{spectral presheaves with transfers} is the symmetric presentably monoidal stable $\infty$-category with $\mathrm{Sp}$ the category of spectra (tensor product is given by Day convolution or by the tensor product on the Ind-category which coincide by \cite[Remark~4.8.1.13]{ha}). \item A presheaf with transfers $F$ is a Nisnevich sheaf if $F\circ \gamma$ is a Nisnevich sheaf.
-Denote by $\Sh_\mathrm{Nis}^\mathrm{tr}(k,\Lambda)$ the full subcategory of Nisnevich sheaves with transfers.
-It is a Bousfield localization of $\mathrm{PSh}^\mathrm{tr}(k,\Lambda)$ compatible with the tensor structure in the sense of \cite[Example~2.2.1.7]{ha} and therefore by \cite[Proposition~2.2.1.9]{ha}, it underlies a symmetric presentably monoidal stable $\infty$-category $\Sh_\mathrm{Nis}^\mathrm{tr}(k,\Lambda)^\otimes$ and there is a symmetric monoidal enhancement

-of the localization functor. \item Let $\Sch_k$ (resp. $\Sch_k^\mathrm{prop}$) be the category of finite type $k$-schemes (resp. finite type $k$-schemes with proper maps as morphisms).
-We can define two symmetric monoidal functors
+We will then show that their respective images through the real realization are the usual version of those (co)homology theories.